sighupio/fury-kubernetes-on-premises/katalog/vsphere-cm/README.md

           - Datacenter
 ```

-The user to be able to interact with VCenter and to be able to provision volumes dynamically needs these permissions:
+The user to be able to interact with vCenter and to be able to provision volumes dynamically needs these permissions:

 https://docs.vmware.com/en/VMware-vSphere-Container-Storage-Plug-in/2.0/vmware-vsphere-csp-getting-started/GUID-0AB6E692-AA47-4B6A-8CEA-38B754E16567.html